department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-research-plan.md

   - Answering yes would qualify the participant for the study.

-- At least 50% of participants (more are welcome) should have incurred education (CH 33, CH 34, CH 35) or compensation/pension debts.
+- At least 50% of participants should have incurred education (CH 33, CH 34, CH 35) or compensation/pension debts.
 Screener questions:

   1. Do you have education, compensation, or pension debt with VA?
   2. Do you have health care related debt with VA?